 They squeeze the calf of the injured leg while the person is lying face down.
 If squeezing does not cause the ankle to flex or the ankle barely flexes, the tendon is completely torn.

-They ask the person to lie down and bend their knees.
+They ask the person to lie face down and bend their knees.
 Usually in this position, the ankle is slightly flexed.
-If it does not flex, the tendon is torn.
+If it is not flexed, the tendon is usually torn.